301st Fighter Wing: Mission

 The mission of the unit is to maintain a state of readiness to deploy people and their assigned fighter aircraft (the F-16) wherever needed when notified of recall to active duty.
 Wing people assigned to the 301st Fighter Wing repeatedly demonstrate their flying expertise and professionalism in Air Combat Command, Air Force Reserve Command and NATO exercises designed to emphasize that to retain the country's combat ready posture it must train as it plans to fight.

 The wing comes under 10th Air Force, one of the three numbered Air Forces of the Air Force Reserve.
 If mobilized, the wing would come under Air Combat Command's 12th Air Force.

 Day-to-day activities of the wing are managed by full-time air reserve technicians (ARTs) and Department of the Air Force civilians.
 Ready Reservist assigned to the wing are required to attend unit training assemblies which are scheduled for one weekend each month, plus serve 15 days active duty each year to fulfill their reserve commitment.
 Since reserve pilots are required to maintain the same degree of readiness as their active duty counterparts, flying activities are scheduled Tuesday through Saturday of each week throughout the year.

-The 301st Fighter Wing Commander is Colonel Benjamin R. Harrison.
+The 301st Fighter Wing Commander is Colonel Abel Ramos.